 Before you apply for your program of study please complete the Orientation module to see if online learning is for you.

 To view our degree programs visit our degree programs page.

 The admission policies of TROY are designed to meet your needs.
 Most applicants who have a high school diploma or the equivalent can be admitted and register for undergraduate courses.
 In most cases, neither transcripts nor test scores are required at the time of admission.
 By the end of the first semester, a student who plans to earn a degree at TROY must make sure that official transcripts have been sent from each institution previously attended.

 If this is your first online course at Troy University you'll need to complete an application for admission.
 Remember to include your application fee, and request official transcripts from any school you have attended.

 After you complete the application for admission you will receive notification of your status and guidance on how to complete the final steps to becoming a TROY student.

-Once you are admitted to a Troy University online degree program you receive by email your administrative counselor and faculty advisor name for a graduate program and your professional counselor name for an undergraduate program.
-If you are unsure of who your advising staff is please call toll-free at 800-414-5756 or email at firstname.lastname@example.org.
-Please be sure to have you student id number and your home location.
+If you are unsure of who your advising contact is please call toll-free at 1 (800) 414-5756 or email at firstname.lastname@example.org.
+Please be sure to have your student id number and your home location available.

 Be sure to order your textbook right after you register for your course so you receive it by the first day of class.
 Barnes and Noble is the Bookstore for TROY Online.